Deploy a simple application from a zip, WAR or EAR archive

 Select the file (wp-config-sample.php), and edit it in the right-hand pane.
 When you’re done editing, don’t forget to press the ‘Save’ button at the top!

-To rename it, once again select wp-config-sample.php, and then click on the rename button at the top of the left-hand pane.
+To rename it, once again select wp-config-sample.php, and then click on the rename button next to the file name.
 Type your new name, and then hit Enter to save it.

 Need More Help?

 If you're still having problems, get in touch with our 24/7 support team!
 We'll be more than happy to help.